-Telecommuters are a relatively large percentage of the workforce: 9.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fort Mill telecommute to their jobs.
+Overall, about 9.47% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Fort Mill in 2010 was $32,066, which is wealthy relative to South Carolina and the nation.
-This equates to an annual income of $128,264 for a family of four.
+The per capita income in Fort Mill in 2010 was $31,536, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,144 for a family of four.
 However, Fort Mill contains both very wealthy and poor people as well.

-Fort Mill is a somewhat ethnically-diverse town.
+Fort Mill is a very ethnically-diverse town.
 The people who call Fort Mill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Mill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort Mill include Irish, English, Italian, and Scottish.
+Important ancestries of people in Fort Mill include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Fort Mill is English.
 Other important languages spoken here include Spanish and Chinese.